 A current culverted stream runs under the pavement along Freshford Lane.
-There is a movement to open up culverted streams, to restore the integrity of the landscape and for its manifold wildlife benefits. (see Map A, p4).
+There is a movement to open up culverted streams, to restore the in tegrity of the landscape and for its manifold wildlife benefits. (see Map A, p4).
 This is a potential initiative for future consideration and whilst not part of this proposal it has been taken into account in order to future-proof any planting plans.

-Details & quantity Purchase cost Implementation details & timing Purchase & implementation budget 8 Maintenance responsibility & budget Issues Trees 1 x Salicaceae Salix 1 x Willow 1 x Alder TBC Planted by FOF date TBC FOF Annual coppice of wil- low in spring by FOF FPC Pond TBC TBC Pond dug by FOF date TBC FOF clearance in late autumn FOF to maintain.
+Details & quantity Purchase cost Implementati on details & timing Purchase & implementation budget Maintenance regime Maintenance responsibility & budget Issues Trees 1 x Salicaceae Salix 1 x Willow 1 x Alder ТВС Planted by FOF date TBC FOF Annual coppice of wil low in spring by FOF FPC Pond TBC ТВС Pond dug by FOF date TBC FOF Annual gentle pond clearance in late autumn by FOF FOF to maintain.
 Responsibility FPC Safety.